MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/default-template.md

 The default design template is a versatile template that provides basic building blocks for you to customize your portal.

-Follow the steps below to create a site with default design template.
+### Creating a site using the default design template

 1. Select + Create a site from the Home page.